deutsche Version

 on general relativity (GR), quantum mechanics, algebraic quantum field theory and quantum gravity:

-• One of the most interesting research arreas in physics is to find an unifying theory of general relativity and quantum physics.
+• One of the most interesting research areas in physics is to find an unifying theory of general relativity and quantum physics.
 One approach is the so-called Loop Quantum Gravity (LQG),which is based on the quantization of geometric objects.
 Inspired by the duality of Schrödinger's wave function and the Heisenberg matrix representation formulation, the intenion of the thesis is to derive the algebraic operator formulation of loop quantum gravity approach.
-It is discussed whether other states (i.e. thermal states) than the Ashtekar-Lewandowski state exists.
+It is investigated whether further states (such as thermal KMS states) exist in addition to the well-known Ashtekar-Lewandowski state.
 Such thermal KMS-states appear naturally in algebraic quantum field theory approach.

 Ph.D. studies